shopgate/ext-tracking-econda/README.md

 ## Configuration

-The extension get the values for clientKey, siteid, langid, countryid and sendParentUid from a shop config (Key: `sg_connect_tracking_econda`).
+The extension get the values for clientKey, siteid, langid, countryid and sendParentData from a shop config (Key: `sg_connect_tracking_econda`).

 **Example Config:**
 ```